Support explicit declaration of volatile instance variables

 In order to help users write better parallel code on JRuby, we have tried to explicitly spell out thread-related guarantees for various types of variables.
 Note that class variables, constant tables, method tables, thread-local variables, and global variables are all already implemented in a volatile way because of the nature of their more global usage.

-Updated by pitr.ch (Petr Chalupa) about 4 years ago
+Updated by pitr.ch (Petr Chalupa) over 4 years ago

 Linking this issue with related efforts to provide complete set of low-level tools for writing concurrent libraries.
 The aggregating issue of this effort can be found here.